bmeurant/technical-docs/software-architecture/design-patterns/posa.md

 * **Limitations and Challenges**: Can introduce some complexity if the connection logic is very simple.
 * **Relationship with Other Patterns**:
     * The **Acceptor-Connector** pattern is almost always used with either the **[[#reactor|Reactor]]** or **[[#proactor|Proactor]]** pattern.
 The `Acceptor` or `Connector` creates a `ServiceHandler`, which is then registered with the `Reactor` to handle I/O events.
-    * It is also an example of the [[cohesion-coupling|Separation of Concerns]] principle, as it decouples the connection logic from the application-level service logic.
+    * It is also an example of the [[soc|Separation of Concerns]] principle, as it decouples the connection logic from the application-level service logic.

 #### Active Object